 Enter your email below and get it sent straight to your inbox.
 Plus, I'll send you quick & simple plant-based recipes every week!

 Tostadas, with a base of crunchy corn tortilla and various toppings are popular in Mexico and the Southwest US states, such as Texas, New Mexico, Arizona and California.
-They can be a little daunting to eat for the uninitiated, so this tutorial should be helpful to you!

 What are tostadas?